How does smoking affect my fertility?

 Quitting smoking increases your fertility for both females and males.

 - damage to DNA in sperm causing health problems in your baby

 Smoking during pregnancy exposes your baby to harmful chemicals.
-Every time you smoke, the baby effectively smokes too, as harmful nicotine and other chemicals pass through the placenta and into the fetus.
-Smoking also reduces blood flow for your baby.
+Every time you smoke, your baby effectively smokes too.
+Nicotine and other harmful chemicals pass through the placenta and into your baby’s body.
+Smoking also reduces blood flow to your baby.

 Smoking while pregnant can result in a far higher risk of:

 - premature birth

 - birth defects, such as cleft lip and palate

 - damage to your baby's heart and lungs